 If you fall under financial hardship and can no longer afford your payments, what happens to your student loan?

-These all vary slightly, but the common ground is that your monthly payment is determined by what you earn—so there’s a better chance you can afford it.
+These all vary slightly, but the common element is that your monthly payment is determined by what you earn—so there’s a better chance you can afford it.

 You don’t get these protections with private lenders.